nawarian/The-PHP-Website/source/_posts_en/1-real-life-tdd-with-php.blade.md

   description:
     Everyone loves talking about Test-Driven development, but very few cases are actually showing how to apply it.
-This post brings an implementation example with PHP, PHPUnit and Mockery.
+This post brings an implementation example with PHP, PHPUnit.
   twitter:
     card: summary
     site: '@nawarian'